Utah school profile

 Neumont College of Computer Science

 At Neumont College of Computer Science, net price is what families actually pay after grants and scholarships.
-For families earning $0–$30,000, that was about $33K per year, higher than the median among for-profit colleges in Utah ($19K), and higher than the median among colleges nationwide ($15K).
+For families in the $0–$30,000 income band, that was about $33K per year, higher than the median among for-profit colleges in Utah ($19K), and higher than the median among colleges nationwide ($15K).

 Finish on time means completing within the normal time frame for the degree (for example, six years for a four-year bachelor's degree).
 About 63% of students finished on time, higher than the median among for-profit colleges in Utah (50%), and about the same as the median among colleges nationwide (58%).
 That is lower than the 74% of full-time freshmen who returned for year 2.